Connor56/grabit/README.md

 # grabit

-`grabit` is a command-line tool for recursively scanning a directory, extracting file contents, and saving or copying them to the clipboard while respecting `.grabit` ignore rules.
+`grabit` is a command-line tool for recursively scanning a directory, extracting file contents, and saving or copying them to the clipboard while respecting `.grabit` rules.
 The tool helps turn complex projects into LLM input for big context questions.

+## Development Note

+I will endeavour to keep the docs on how to use `grabit` up to date, but time constraints mean they will likely slip behind as I ship features.
+The easiest way to see all the options available is to clone the repo run `grabit` on it and ask an LLM what's available!
+LOL.
+Or just read the source code if you know your Python.

 ## Features

+- `grabit` is a pure Python CLI.
+No dependencies.
+So it works out of the box on Windows, macOS, and Linux.

+### Scan

 - Recursively extracts file contents from a directory.
+- By default, includes git logs for the file to add extra context.
+This can be switched off with the flag `--no-git` or `-ng`.
+Turning off git significantly speeds up the process and reduces token count.
-- Respects `.grabit` ignore files (similar to `.gitignore`).
+- Respects `.grabit` rules.
 - Saves extracted content to a file or copies it to the clipboard.
-- Works on Windows, macOS, and Linux.
+- Prints a table of the files, with git information, and token sizes for files, with colour coding based on size in tokens.
+- The table is orderable by the columns.

+### bytes

+- Recursively scans a directory and gets the size of all files in bytes.
+- Very fast process, used to help you decide the regex you want to include or exclude.
+Fast iteration is the goal here.
+- Prints out a table for the user to view, table can also be saved to file or copied to clipboard so you can paste into an LLM for advice.
+- Colour coded byte sizes to help you understand the percentile differences in size.

+### init

+- Creates a default `.grabit` file with some standard regex and options set with some commentary on how to set up the file.

 ## Installation